Flood waters can destroy the land, washing away roads,

 Keep valuables and some food and water above the high water mark.
 Attics or upstairs rooms are good places for storage, as long as there is easy access.

-Store chemicals in a high, safe place.
+Remind adults to store chemicals in a high, safe place.
 If a flood occurs and these chemicals leak, they could be dangerous.

 Remind adults to turn off water, electricity and gas.